-Endodontics is a dentistry division specializing in the prevention, diagnosis, and treatment of the inside of the tooth (pulp) and surrounding tissues.
+Endodontics is a dentistry division specializing in preventing, diagnosing, and treating the inside of the tooth (pulp) and surrounding tissues.
 The pulp comprises a soft tissue that has blood vessels and nerves.

-Many people are apprehensive when they undergo a dental procedure, but the endodontist can perform the procedure with less pain with a proper application of the anesthesia.
+Many people are apprehensive when they undergo a dental procedure, but the endodontist can perform the procedure with less pain with proper anesthesia.
 In addition, most patients with either damaged teeth, infection, or inflamed bacteria residing inside the canals are usually first assessed by the dentist and then referred to the endodontist.

-In endodontics, high-end specialized instruments and equipment are used, some made of nickel-titanium to make the procedure easy and achieve much better results.
+In endodontics, high-end specialized instruments and equipment, some made of nickel-titanium, are used to make the procedure easy and achieve much better results.
 For example, digital radiography, which emits low radiation, is used instead of the normal X-ray.
 Another instrument used is the 3-dimensional microscope for imaging the tooth and its anatomy, and this helps the endodontist visualize the tooth and its anatomy to resolve the problem entirely.

-The following are the usual procedure in endodontics:
+The following is the usual procedure in endodontics:

-- Clean the tissue, prepare for disinfection, and then and seal it
+- Clean the tissue, prepare for disinfection, and then seal it

 - If tissue is injured, then it will be removed

 - If the tissue is infected, the root canal will be cleaned, disinfected, and sealed with inert material.

 - The endodontist will usually perform the root canal and apicoectomy surgery.

 Surgery is done when: